zeekus/textfiles/pschism_build_document_with_spack.md

 ## Executive Summary

 - Install spack and setup HDF5, netcdf-c, and netcdf-fortan with Intel MPI (AWS specific)
 - Build pschism with software stack with a step-by-step guide.
+Note action items are identified by a - [ ] in the text.
 - What this does not cover.
 How setup a cluster using pcluster or Azure.

 ## Software Stack Requirements (Intel specific)